aounali720/Wazuh-Project/Wazuh-AIO-cloud-instance.md

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Step-1
 First we are going to login to our cloud instance using ssh<br>